NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 ****

-`git add` will add the file(s) and their content to the staging index waiting for the commit.
+`git add` will add the file(s) and their content to the staging area waiting for the commit.
 This applies to both, new files and also modified files.